Ashref-dev/entretien-ai/README.md

 ### Todo:

-  - Integrate "react hot toast"
   - make LLM only return JSON usign libraries to constrain grammar

   - Optimize LLm prompt
   - make sure only PDF files can be uploaded
-  - add lottie nimations to dashboard icons

   - add expressive loading tothe process page when the llm is generating the responses.
-  - add the user answer using microphone feature for reach question.
+  - Migrate to bun
+  - Deploy to vercel and test.

 <p align="center">
   <a href="https://twitter.com/miickasmt">